 Bret, Bart, Beau, and Brent all shared the surname Maverick during the show’s run, between the years 1957 and 1962.

 It inspired a handful of parents to embrace Maverick as a first name.
 32 boys were named Maverick in 1957, followed by 89 in 1958.
 That was just enough to put the name in the Top 1000 popular boys’ names in 1958 and 1959.

 The name faded slowly, with just a dozen or fewer receiving the name after the series left the air.

-The name inched up slowly following Top Gun’s 1986 release.
-And then, in 1994, the character of Bret Maverick was re-booted in a big screen movie starring Mel Gibson.
+A few years later, in 1994, the character of Bret Maverick was re-booted in a big screen movie starring Mel Gibson.

 It’s never left.

-Therein lies the challenge.
-We perceive independent, free-thinking, and tough as positive qualities.
-After all, Tom Cruise ends Top Gun a hero.
-Yet there’s a bit of danger in the meaning, too.
+There’s a bit of danger in the meaning, too.
 It hints at an appetite for risk beyond what might be considered wise.

 But this is the age of bold baby names, a moment when choices like Legend and Wilder, Messiah and Reign are on the rise.